m4heshd/ufc-ripper/README.md

 ### What is UFC Ripper?

 An open-source video downloader tool for UFC Fight Pass that can run on both desktop and the cloud.
 The only thing it can't do is STEAL videos free of charge for you.
-A paid Fight Pass account is required for this tool to work.
+A paid Fight Pass subscription is required for this tool to work.

 ### Intellectual property (DISCLAIMER) ⚠️